U.S. Stocks Slip as North Korea Tensions Persist

 Continue Reading Below

-Stocks slid for a third straight day, as disappointing earnings and rising tensions between North Korea and the U.S. diminished investors' appetite for risk.
+Stocks slid for a third straight day, as disappointing earnings and an exchange of threats between North Korea and the U.S. pushed investors out of risky assets.

+The rising tensions have jolted what has often been a quiet period of summer trading.
+Stocks have retreated while assets perceived as havens, such as gold, the Japanese yen and U.S. government bonds, have strengthened.

 Continue Reading Below